Right Column

 § 4163.
 Exemption from Continued Competency Requirements

-At the time of applying for renewal of a license or certificate, an occupational therapy practitioner may request an exemption from the continuing competency requirements.
+At the time of applying for renewal of a license, an occupational therapy practitioner may request an exemption from the continuing competency requirements.
 The renewal application must provide the following information:

-(a) Evidence that during the renewal period prior to the expiration of the license or certificate, the practitioner was residing in another country for one year or longer, reasonably preventing completion of the continuing competency requirements; or
+(a) Evidence that during the renewal period prior to the expiration of the license, the practitioner was residing in another country for one year or longer, reasonably preventing completion of the continuing competency requirements; or

 (b) Evidence that the practitioner was absent from California because of military service for a period of one year or longer during the renewal period, preventing completion of the continuing competency requirements; or

-(1) Total physical and/or mental disability for one (1) year or more during the renewal period and the inability to work during this period has been verified by a licensed physician or surgeon or licensed clinical psychologist; or
+(1) Total physical and/or mental disability and inability to work for one year or more during the renewal period and the inability to work during this period has been verified by a licensed physician or surgeon or licensed clinical psychologist; or

 Note: Authority cited: Sections 2570.10 and 2570.20, Business and Professions Code.
 Reference: Sections 2570.10 and 2570.11, Business and Professions Code.